vitiral/trfl/README.md

 Layer Spec] section 7.2).
 Also, from 7.1, SDUC cards are simply not supported in SPI mode.

-To accomodate this, but still allow byte-level control from an API standpoint, the write interface will use a 512 byte buffer.
+To accommodate this, but still allow byte-level control from an API standpoint, the write interface will use a 512 byte buffer.
 To write to a byte at ref:

 ```